Niels3RT/KC854_MiSTer/README.md

 ## The MiSTer Core

+The core is in a pretty basic state right now.
+Its currently hardcoded to KC85/5 configuration with CAOS 4.7.

+Tape loading from file and keyboard should work in all turbo modes.

+*.KCC and *.TAP files are supported to load software and audio output works too.
+This can be used to feed software to a real KC8x via its tape input (at 1x turbo).
+To load programs type LOAD and enter, then select TAP/KCC file from osd.

-The core is in a pretty basic state right now, there is no support for tape input or *.KCC files yet.
-But *.TAP files work and audio output too.
-Joystick is semi-working, is ok in caos menu, mostly fails in games.
+Joystick is semi-working, is ok in caos menu, mostly fails in games after some time.

 Type BASIC at the OS prompt to start the basic interpreter from ROM.

-Type LOAD and enter, then select *.TAP file from osd.
-Tape load only works at up to 4x turbo.
-If it fails, try 1x.
+Software modules like M025 are supported too, load contents via osd.
+The files should be raw eprom/prom dumps with a *.ROM extension.
+The modules available from VEB Mikroelektronik Mühlhausen (texor, forth, development) work as far as i could test.
+Segmented ROM modules like Typestar are not supported (yet).

 ## The Copyright Notice that came with the Sources